 Install and configure the Content Pack for Third-party APM

-Follow these high-level steps to configure the Content Pack for Third-party APM:
+Perform the following high-level steps to install and configure the Content Pack for Third-party APM:

-- Install and configure the Splunk add-on for the third-party vendors you want to use in the content pack.
+- Install and configure the Splunk add-on for the third-party vendor data you want to see in the content pack.

 - Install the content pack.

-Create a full backup of your ITSI environment in case you need to uninstall the content pack later.
-For more information, see Create a full backup in the Administration Manual.
+Create a full backup of your ITSI environment in the event you need to uninstall the content pack later.
+For more information, see the Overview of backing up and restoring ITSI KV store data in the Administration Manual.

-Step 1: Install and configure the Splunk add-on for the third-party vendor
+Install and configure the Splunk add-on for your third-party vendor

-- From the ITSI main menu, click Configuration > Data Integrations.
+- From the ITSI or ITE Work menu, choose Configuration > Data Integrations.